Off Campus and Community Resources

 If you are facing financial hardship and unable to pay your bills, you may be able to request financial assistance from one of the following local agencies:

 Listed below are some of the many local food resources avaialble.
 Please double check all hours and locations before visitng as schedules may change.
-Dont forget that the UW Bothell Husky Pantry is offering curbside pickup while campus is closed, and the Hopelink Mobile Market comes to campus twice per month.
+You can also make use of the on campus food pantries, the Husky Pantry and the Kodiak Cave.

 Mental health resources